 4) Add tomatoes, chicken stock, and bay leaves.
 Bring to a boil.
 Reduce heat and simmer for 25-30 minutes with lid partly on/off.

 5) While the soup simmers, pour the pasta directly into soup pot and simmer for 6-8 minutes.

 Just before serving, remove the bay leaves and add the fresh herbs.
 Taste and adjust the seasoning one more time, adding more salt and pepper if needed.
-Add cheese and serve.
+Add cheese in individual bowls and serve.
 Yum!

-All the flavors of lasagne packed into a bowl of delicious goodness.
+All the flavors of lasagne packed into a bowl of delicious, cheesy goodness.

 - 2 celery stalks diced